NoroffFEU/development-platforms/src/content/docs/devtools/GraphQL/GraphQL-case-study.md

 ### 2012

--Facebook develops and starts using GraphQL internally for their native mobile apps, aiming to address the inefficiencies of traditional REST APIs, especially in the context of mobile application development.
+* Facebook develops and starts using GraphQL internally for their native mobile apps, aiming to address the inefficiencies of traditional REST APIs, especially in the context of mobile application development.

 ### 2015

--Facebook publicly discusses GraphQL for the first time at React.js Conf.
+* Facebook publicly discusses GraphQL for the first time at React.js Conf.
 Despite its initial association with React, it becomes clear over time that GraphQL is not limited to React developers.
--Facebook open-sources GraphQL, marking the beginning of its journey as a community-driven project.
+* Facebook open-sources GraphQL, marking the beginning of its journey as a community-driven project.
 The move to open source allows for wider adoption and contribution from developers across different technologies.

 ### 2016

--GraphQL sees adoption by major companies beyond Facebook, including GitHub.
+* GraphQL sees adoption by major companies beyond Facebook, including GitHub.
 This marks the beginning of GraphQL's popularity in the tech industry, as more organizations recognize its benefits over traditional REST APIs.

 ### 2019

--GraphQL transitions to a neutrally governed project under the Linux Foundation, separating its technical governance from the financial and policy governance handled by the GraphQL Foundation.
+* GraphQL transitions to a neutrally governed project under the Linux Foundation, separating its technical governance from the financial and policy governance handled by the GraphQL Foundation.
 This change emphasizes its open, community-driven nature.
--The GraphQL Foundation, comprising representatives from dozens of companies, provides oversight, ensuring the project's continued growth and adoption across different sectors.
+* The GraphQL Foundation, comprising representatives from dozens of companies, provides oversight, ensuring the project's continued growth and adoption across different sectors.

 ### 2020

--The announcement of the formation of the Technical Steering Committee (TSC) during a GraphQL Working Group (WG) meeting.
+* The announcement of the formation of the Technical Steering Committee (TSC) during a GraphQL Working Group (WG) meeting.
 The TSC is expected to guide the technical direction of GraphQL, further solidifying its structure and governance.

 ## Main Features

 ### Declarative Data Fetching

 GraphQL's approach to "declarative data fetching" stands out significantly from traditional REST API's by giving the client the power to query exactly for the data you need, in one single request.
 This stands out in contrast to to REST, where data usually is fetched through predefined endpoints that returns fixed data structures.
 This difference leads to that GraphQL can reduce both over-fetching and under-fetching of data, which optimizes the network performance and increases the user experience.

 #### Example of Declarative Data Fetching with GraphQL

 Let's say you have an application that needs user information.
 With GraphQL you can specify what information you need, for example the users name and email.

 #### GraphQL Example

 Information stored on the database

 ```ruby
 {
   "users": [